S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

 #### 12.1.
 Installing Git

 In Ubuntu 18.04, `git` might already be pre-installed.
-If it isn't, run the following command:
+If it isn't, run the following commands:

 ```
 $ sudo add-apt-repository ppa:git-core/ppa